 We see the clinics as a benefit to our online video library or DVD subscribers who are working through the process with their horses and seek additional hands on observation and feedback from Warwick.
 We will open registration about 6 months prior to the clinic date, giving riders plenty of opportunity to progress through the process with their horses.
 Please read the FAQ page before you send in your registration form.
-Do not pay deposit until you are confirmed for the clinic.
+Deposit is required upon registration.

 More about Clinics

-2 - 2 day horsemanship clinics.
+2 day horsemanship clinic.
 Riding spots reserved for online video subscribers.
 Anyone is welcome to spectate, no need to pre-book.
-Link is for first clinic, here is link for second https://form.jotform.com/92336945116157

 Most frequent questions and answers